 Keep it simple, make it striking, and always aim to illuminate, not complicate.

-If you liked this article on how to present data visually, you should check out the following about the different types of data, primary data vs secondary data, advantages of secondary data, descriptive statistics, and data visualization principles.
+If you liked this article about how to present data visually, you should check out this article about categorical data examples.